 Regardless of the trials, the challenges, and the ups and downs, we had to keep going because our military community deserves so much for their sacrifice.
 We may not be perfect, but we never quit.

 This year alone, we’ve grown from 54 chapters to 81, which only further expands our ability to help more heroes.
 In addition, we’ve served 6,545 veterans along with 2,276 of their family members up until the end of November.
 Seeing the numbers doesn’t do justice to the impact we make for our warriors when they set out on the water.
 I ask you, my family, to continue serving to keep the hope for our heroes alive.

 I am so proud of the Heroes on the Water team – from the warriors to the family members to the volunteers and chapter leadership, to my leadership team.
-You have all contributed in saving lives.
-Thank you for sharing in this cause with me, and thank you for the support and friendship of over 9 years.
+You have all contributed to saving lives.
+Thank you for sharing in this cause with me and thank you for the support and friendship of over 9 years.